sukminid3/algorithms/README.md

 The source of the algorithm problems is Algoexpert and Leetcode.

 ## Goal
-Digging in one problem in depth for a day at maximum to make thinkability stronger..
+Digging in one problem in depth for a day at maximum to make thinkability stronger.